Daniel J. Frey

 That's why problems are a problem because they resist ordinary human effort.

-Most problems take the extra mile, the extra effort, more will power than the average person is willing to expend to resolve.
+Most problems require the extra mile, extra effort, and more willpower than the average person is willing to expend to resolve.

 The biggest problem we have in this Republic is "Race."